A Comprehensive Guide to Boat Transport: How Boats are Moved

 Transport

-It’s important to note that when towing a boat behind a vehicle, you cannot exceed the highway speed limit.
+If you’re taking the DIY approach and driving the boat yourself, remember that you cannot exceed the highway speed limit when towing a boat behind a vehicle.
 It’s also recommended that you drive at least five miles per hour below the freeway speed limit to ensure safety and stability during transportation.

 Unloading